Tim Patrick Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Season Stats

+- So far this season, 16.5% of the 170 passes thrown by his team have gone Patrick's way.

-- Patrick has seen the ball thrown his way five times in the red zone this season, 21.7% of his team's 23 red zone pass attempts.
+- With five targets in the red zone this season, Patrick has been on the receiving end of 21.7% of his team's 23 red zone pass attempts.

-- The Broncos, who rank 24th in the NFL in points scored, have dropped back to pass 56.7% of the time while running the football 43.3% of the time.
+- The Broncos have thrown the football in 56.7% of their plays from scrimmage this year while running the ball 43.3% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Patrick's matchup with the Raiders.